gradle/gradle-talks/talks/javascript/src/slides/02-existing.md

 It's a toolkit the empowers you to solve your own problems.

-In the absence of plugins, do it yourself!

 ## Publishing

 Gradle makes it easy to “publish” your JS to a binary repository.